RachWalm/VolunteerVillage/README.md

 #### Coordinator add profile page

 As the information on this page will be visible to all the coordinators it doesn't contain excessive personal information, it just requests first and last name.
-This should be sufficient for information connection to the coordinators.
+This should be sufficient for information in connection to the coordinators - so people know who to contact when getting the coordinator details.
+This information is placed into the CoordinatorProfile model.

 #### Pending activation page

 As the coordinators will have access to almost all functions and large quantities of data, there is then a step where another coordinator needs to activate the coordinator.
 This will prevent accidental or malicious access as a coordinator.
-This is the page that the coordinator is directed to between them signing up and being activated - even if they log out and back in.
-If they inform another coordinator that they need activating other coordinators can perform this.
+This Pending page is the page that the coordinator is directed to between them signing up and being activated - even if they log out and back in unless they are activated they will go to the Pending page.
+If they inform another coordinator that they need activating other coordinators can perform this (see below).

 #### Volunteer add profile page

-If the role of volunteer has been picked then this takes you to the add profile page.
-There is little action that a volunteer would want to take without a profile.
+If the role of volunteer has been picked then this takes you to the volunteer add profile page.
+There is little action that a volunteer would want to take without a profile so this is the first place directed to.
 This page requests information such as name, phone number to contact to volunteer with volunteering opportunities.
 It also establishes which of the activities from the list they would like to do and when they are regularly available.
 There is a free text box to add any special skills etc that they want to have highlighted.

+The list of activities that they can pick from is taken from the database in which holds a list of activities and they can select several by holding down control (which is stated in the help text on the page).

+The sessions that they are able to attend are boolean fields so that they can be easily switched on and off.
+I had imagined that they would be laid out in a grid that would account for days being on a row with the times throughout the day being in columns, but with the form display being the most efficient option, this idea was discarded.

-The information on form for the phone number is Javascript validated to ensure that it is a phone number.
+The information on form for the phone number is Javascript validated to ensure that the phone field is likely to be a phone number - by make it have to conform to being numerical and 11 digits which is what UK phone numbers are (excluding +44).

 The number of hours and days is restricted to the number of hours and days in a week through Javascript validation.

 #### Volunteer read their profile page

 The volunteer is sent to their profile read page when they have added their profile, or log in with a profile in place.
 Here they can see the information that is held on them.
-There is also the option to edit the profile - which sends them to a page to perform that(described below), or delete their profile (which is described below).
+There is also the option to edit the profile - which sends them to a page to perform that (described below), or delete their profile (which is described below).

 This isn't editable on this page to avoid accidental clicking and making corrections.

+Most of the data is taken from the VolunteerProfile model (except the e-mail which is taken from the User allauth model).

+There are a couple of functions involved in producing this page as there are several items that have multiple either inputs or outputs.
+Therefore iterating through lists both in the html to display them on the page and searching through a list of model fields to check if the one required is 'true' while not getting activated as 'true'

 #### Volunteer edit their profile page